greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 - Parallel: ViT and other techniques are located in parallel
 - Fusing: ViT between Encoder and Decoder
 - Stacking: ViT and CNN are implemented sequentially
-- ViT in Generative Model: Gen NN
+- Gen NN: ViT in Generative Model

 ### Study Selection